HaimengBai/431slides/class_22/README.md

 4. Upcoming non-project Deliverables
     - [Assignment 6](https://github.com/THOMASELOVE/431homework/blob/master/431-2017_assignment-6.md) is due at noon **2017-12-01**.

-5. A stage version of "**It's a Wonderful Life**" closes this weekend.
+5. A stage version of "**It's a Wonderful Life**" has two remaining performances, at 8 PM on Friday Nov 17 and at 8 PM on Saturday Nov 18.
 I play Uncle Billy.
-It's at [Independence Community Theatre](http://www.independencetheatre.org/).
-If you would like to attend, tickets are available for $12 by calling 216-447-0443.
-The theater is located at the Old Independence Town Hall, 6652 Brecksville Rd, Independence OH.
+It's at [Independence Community Theatre](http://www.independencetheatre.org/) and tickets are available for $12 by calling 216-447-0443.
+Location: Old Independence Town Hall, 6652 Brecksville Rd, Independence OH.
     - **PLEASE feel absolutely ZERO obligation to attend**.
 I mention this so you have the details if you are interested.
 I would be happy to see you there, but you won't get any extra credit for coming, *nor will I think any less of you should you not attend*.
-    - Remaining performances are at 8 PM on Friday Nov 17 and Saturday Nov 18.

 ## Announcements after class: